frantzenp/git-intro/_episodes/05-undoing.md

 ---

 ## (optional) Adding to the previous commit
+<span style="color:red"> Skip this exercise and maybe discuss shortly in an optional overview of commands not discussed </span>
 Sometimes we commit but realize we forgot something.
 We can amend to the last commit: